What is a pulmonary embolism and what are the symptoms?

 The main symptoms of a pulmonary embolism are:

 - chest pain

-- shortness of breath
+- feeling short of breath

-- coughing, including coughing up blood
+- coughing up blood

-- feeling dizzy or faint
+- feeling faint or even passing out.

 - you have difficulty breathing